TheMadDuck/neural_neophyte/README.md

 Clone the repository with #git clone https://github.com/TheMadDuck/neural_neophyte.git <yourWorkingDirectory>.
 (If you do not have git installed: Download the code with the 'Download ZIP'-Button.
 And extract it in your working directory.
 But try to use git.
 It makes your life easy (sort of..))

-Go in the neural_neophyte/Cpp/ - repository.
+- Go in the neural_neophyte/Cpp/ - directory.
+- run: mkdir NeuralNeophyteCpp-build && cd NeuralNeophyteCpp-build
-run: cmake ./NeuralNeophyteCpp/
+- run: cmake ../
-run: make
+- run: make
-run the programm with: ./NeuralNeophyteCpp
+- run the programm with: ./NeuralNeophyteCpp

 --------------------------------------------------